treejamie/hackerrank-90days/README.md

 (_I made that word up_)

-This repository is a mixture of a number of languages and I've prioritised co-existance of languages at the expense of any one languages typical project layuout.
+This repository is a mixture of a number of languages and I've prioritised coexistance of languages at the expense of any one languages typical project layout.
 For example the Elixir stuff isn't in a typical mix project.
 It was more important to the intention of what I'm doing here to have the languages side by side, so you can see similarities and differences.

-Obviously, I keep whatever idomatic language specific skills I posess in my approach to writing the code.
+Obviously, I keep whatever idoimatic language specific skills I possess in my approach to writing the code.

 ## 🤖 LLM usage